billmclean/Julia_Lessons/markdown/lesson04.md

 that the *residual*, that is, the value of `f` at the computed zero, is close to the machine epsilon.

-In this example, to solve our equation we had to write a (simple) function `f` and pass it as an argument to another (much more complicated) function `find_zero`, written by experts.

 ## Argument Passing

 A Julia function can have any number of arguments and any number of return